 As dogs age, they’re going to sleep more, especially during the day in the form of naps.
 If the dog was active during its younger years, this increase in its amount of sleep might seem dramatic to you, but it’s usually a natural part of the dog’s aging.

 Most dogs will follow these sleep patterns.
-However, if you have any concerns over a sudden change in your dog’s sleep habits, it’s best to have the animal examined by a veterinarian.
+However, if you notice a sudden change in your dog’s sleep habits, it’s best to consult a vet.
 While it could be the result of something serious, it could also be as simple as something like lactose intolerance causing digestive problems and interrupting sleep.
-A healthy diet, like NomNomNow, is also an important aspect of a dog’s life.
+A healthy diet, like NomNomNow, is also an important way to keep a dog healthy.

 Keeping Your Dog Active